halstar/RPi4UbuntuCameraStreaming/README.md

 Found no out of the box script/binary to stream a regular Raspberry Pi camera, out of my Raspberry Pi 4 running Ubuntu, to get it displayed on a remote PC.

-As getting it work required some efforts, I am sharing here my working solution.
+As getting it work required some efforts, I am sharing here my working solution based on Python and OpenCV.

 ## Environment